Carson Kelly Preview, Player Props: Tigers vs. Yankees

-On Monday, Carson Kelly (.464 on-base percentage in past 10 games, 194 points above season-long percentage) and the Detroit Tigers play the New York Yankees, whose starting pitcher will be Luis Severino.
+On Tuesday, Carson Kelly (batting .348 in his past 10 games) and the Detroit Tigers face the New York Yankees, whose starting pitcher will be Michael King.
 First pitch is at 6:40 PM ET.

+He had a hitless showing in his most recent game (0-for-3) against the Yankees.

 Carson Kelly Game Info & Props vs. the Yankees